rbicelli/sqlserver-backup-alternateweek/README.md

 	[Full]  --->  [Diff]  -->  [Diff]   -->   [Diff]    -->   [Diff]   -->  [Diff]  -->   [Diff]
   (Flip Set)
 ```
 The script creates one .bak file per database per set.
-With Databases in full recovery model it creates also a .trn file per database per set.
+With Databases in Full Recovery Model it creates also a .trn file per database per set.

 ## Compatibility
 Any SQL Server Version (Tested from SQL Server 2008 R2 to SQL Server 2017).